Swan maiden: Central Asia

 In a Tuvan tale, Ösküs-ool and the Daughter of Kurbustu-Khan, poor orphan boy Ösküs-ool seeks employment with powerful khans.
 He is tasked with harvesting their fields before the sun sets, of before the moon sets.
 Nearly finishing both chores, the boy pleads to the moon and the sun to not set for a little longer, but time passes.
 The respective khans think they never finished the job, berate and whip him.
 Some time later, while living on his own, the daughter of Khurbustu-khan comes from the upper world in the form of a swan.
-The boy hides her clothng and she marries him, now that she is stranded on Earth.
+The boy hides her clothing and she marries him, now that she is stranded on Earth.
 Some time later, an evil Karaty-khan demands that the youth produces a palace of glass and an invincible army of iron men for him - feats that he accomplishes thanks to his wife's advice and with help from his wife's relatives.

-East Asia

-According to professor Alan Miller, the swan maiden tale is "one of the most popular of all Japanese folktales".
-Likewise, scholar Manabu Waida asserted the popularity of the tale "in Korea, Manchuria and China", as well as among "the Buryat, Ainu and Annamese".

-China

-In ancient Chinese literature, one story from the Dunhuang manuscripts veers close to the general Swan Maiden tale: a poor man named T'ien K'un-lun approaches a lake where three crane maidens are bathing."T'ien K'un-lun" In: Waley, Arthur.
-Ballads And Stories From Tun Huang.
-Ruskin House, George Allen & Unwin LTD..
-1960. pp. 149-155 and 258-260.